 Recognizing whether these signs exist keeps your loved one safe.
 Acting quickly protects your loved one from further abuse and neglect.

 An injury to a child can be especially traumatic.

 Parents feel their sole duty is to protect their children, and when they are unable to do so, they blame themselves.
 However, no parent can prevent all accidents.

-No matter what kind of personal injury accident you’ve been involved in, The Zimmerman Law Firm, can help.
+No matter what kind of personal injury accident, The Zimmerman Law Firm, can help.
 Our lawyers will fight for you to help you get the recovery you need and deserve, and we don’t recover our fees unless you do.

 We have helped our clients recover the following damages:

 It is important to act quickly to seek the financial compensation you deserve.
 Under the Texas personal injury statute of limitations, you have two years from the date of the accident to file your claim for damages.
 Failure to file within that time you become barred from ever filing suit.